-BUT– once you’ve got your own yogurt going, you can use your own yogurt as the starter for your next batch.
+BUT-- once you've got your own batch going, you can use it as the starter for future batches.

-Make sure you actually like the taste of the yogurt you’re using as a starter, because it will affect the taste of the finished yogurt product.
+Make sure you actually like the taste of the brand you're using as a starter, because it will affect the taste of the finished product.

-Another option (and my preference) is to use freeze-dried yogurt starter to get your first batch of yogurt started.
+Another option (and my preference) is to use freeze-dried starter to get your first batch started.

-Troubleshooting: After several batches of using your own yogurt as a starter, it’s possible that the cultures will start to die off.
-When that happens, you’ll need to start over.
+Troubleshooting: After several batches of using your own yogurt as a starter, it's possible that the cultures will start to break down.
+When that happens, you'll need to start over.

 Do I Need a Yogurt Maker?

-To make yogurt, you’ll need to hold the milk and yogurt starter mix somewhere between 110°F and 115°F for 4 to 10 hours.
+You'll need to hold the starter mix somewhere between 110°F and 115°F for 4 to 10 hours.

-BUT– if you choose to use one of these techniques, you’ll need to check the temperature of the milk before you start, during, and after the yogurt-making process to make sure that it’s stayed at the right temperature.
+BUT-- if you choose to use one of these techniques, you'll need to check the temperature of the milk before you start, during, and after the process to make sure that it's stayed at the right temperature.

 Quick Tip: If you'd prefer a fermented milk product that requires ABSOLUTELY ZERO special equipment, check out this tutorial on How to make Milk Kefir.

 What Kind of Milk Should I Use?

 Pasteurized or Unpasteurized cow's milk will work perfectly.
 Ultra-pasteurized milk is not recommended.

-Whole milk will give you the creamiest, richest yogurt.
-Low-fat milk or non-fat milk will make thinner yogurt, and also seem to give a smaller yield when strained.
+Whole milk will give you the creamiest, richest product.
+Low-fat milk or non-fat milk will make it thinner, and also seem to give a smaller yield when strained.

 What about other animal or non-dairy milks?
 Check out this resource for alternate or non-dairy milk yogurts.